 - Don’t forget that if you’re looking at flights on an airline’s website to clear your cookies every time . . . airline websites track your browsing history and will jack your prices slightly every time you come back!

-- The best window for booking international flights is about six to eight weeks before your trip.
+- The best window for booking domestic flights is about two to three weeks before your trip.
+For international flights, book five to six months in advance.
 Too early or too late and the prices go up.
 It’s also usually cheaper to book flights for Tuesdays and Wednesdays when possible.

 - If you ever find yourself on an overcrowded airplane and the airline is asking for volunteers to bump to another flight – and you can do it – DO IT.
-I once negotiated a bumped flight for me and my mom into $1,400 in free airfare.
+I once negotiated a bumped flight for my mom and myself into $1,400 in free airfare.
 I went EVERYWHERE that year.

 - One of the best things I’ve done is get a travel-friendly credit card.
 I have a Southwest Visa that’s earned me so many points I’ve pretty much stopped paying for flights within the US.
 I use it for everything – even $2 coffees – to rack up the points.
 It offers perks like no blackout dates, no international credit card fees, no flight-change fees, and extra points on certain things.
 I’ve even thought about getting a credit card to help earn international flights, but so far have had so much success using listservs and cheap airfare tools that I decided I’d rather save the points for US travel, which I do much more frequently.
 It really depends on what your travel goals are, and what other deals you can finagle.
 Don’t open a travel credit card unless it comes with a huge signing bonus . . . my Southwest card offered me 50,000 points, which is at least two round-trip flights.